-Section 28.4 - Promotional Probationary Period.
+Section 29.4 - Promotional Probationary Period.
 Any member promoted into a higher rank shall be required to successfully complete a promotional probationary period of one (1) calendar year.
 A member serving a promotional probationary period whose performance is judged unsatisfactory may be returned to his former rank.
 A return to former rank during the first six (6) months of a promotional probationary period is not appealable so long as the newly promoted officer has had the opportunity to complete an agreed upon first line supervisory school.
 A return to former rank in the absence of such opportunity is appealable.
 By written agreement the City and any newly promoted officer may waive the completion of first line supervisory school in which event a return to former rank during the first six (6) months of the probation is appealable.
 The one (1) year promotional probationary period may not be extended.
 Appeals under this section shall be governed by Article 14, Grievance Procedure.
-The employee will be notified in writing of the employee's status at the completion of the employee's probationary period.
+The employee will be notified in writing of the employee's status at the completion of the employee's probationary

-ARTICLE 29 MEDICAL EXAMINATIONS
+ARTICLE 30 MEDICAL EXAMINATIONS

-Section 29.1 - Examinations - General.
+Section 30.1 - Examinations - General.
 Examination of employees to determine their ability to perform the material and substantial duties of their position and assignment may be required of employees.
-Examinations shall be required for employees when ordered by the Chief or the designee.
+Examinations shall be required for employees when ordered by the Chief (or designee).
 Examinations may be either periodic or as the Employer may require.
 If found not qualified, the employee may request available sick leave or vacation or medical leave without pay with the right to return.

-Section 29.2 - Health and Safety.
+Section 30.2 - Health and Safety.
 Examinations are intended to guard the health and safety of employees and will be ordered only when necessary, as a precautionary measure, periodically to ensure the health of employees or when, in individual situations, the Employer has reasonable concern for an employee's ability to perform the material and substantial duties of his position.

-Section 29.3 - Inability To Perform.
-If an employee, after a medical examination, is found to be unable to perform the material and substantial duties of his position, then the employee may utilize accumulated unused sick leave or other leave benefits (including but not limited to workers' compensation, if eligible).
-At any time following the expiration of all available paid leave and unpaid leave, the Employer may initiate an involuntary disability separation of an employee as otherwise provided for in O.A.C. §123:1-30-01(A) - (E) and (G).
-While an employee who has been disability separated may utilize the grievance and arbitration procedure found within Article 15, the employee may not appeal the disability separation to the State Personnel Board of Review as otherwise provided for in O.A.C. §123:1-30-01 (f), nor may the employee appeal the disability separation to the City of Pataskala Personnel Board of Review.
-If an employee applies for disability retirement benefits, the Employer will support that application by responding truthfully and completely to all requests made by the Ohio Police and Fire Pension Fund.
-However, this provision may not be considered an admission or agreement for workers' compensation benefits.
+Section 30.3 - Inability To Perform.
+If an employee, after a medical examination, is found to be unable to perform the material and substantial duties of his/her position, then the employee may utilize accumulated unused sick leave or other leave benefits (including but not limited to workers' compensation, if eligible).
+At any time following the expiration of all available paid leave and unpaid leave under the Family and Medical Leave Act, the Employer may initiate an involuntary disability separation of an employee as otherwise provided for in O.A.C. §123:1-30-01(A) - (E) and (G).
+While an employee who has been disability separated may utilize the grievance and arbitration procedure found within Article 16, the employee may not appeal the disability separation to the State Personnel Board of review as otherwise provided for in O.A.C. § 123:1-30-01 (f), nor may the employee appeal the disability separation to the City of Pataskala Personnel Board of Review.
 If an employee applies for disability retirement benefits, the Employer will support that application by responding truthfully and completely to all requests made by the Ohio Police and Fire Pension Fund.
 However, this provision may not be considered an admission or agreement for workers' compensation benefits.

-Section 29.4 - Return.
+Section 30.4 - Return to Work.
 Employees requesting return from disability separation must submit documentation of their ability to perform the material and substantial duties of their classifications.
 The Employer may request an examination prior to return to work.